Zadok - Part 3 - A Faithful Priest In The Wilderness and In Jerusalem

 I’ll just say, right off the top, the insight I get about Zadok in this text is this: If you are a faithful priest to your King in the wilderness, as Zadok certainly was, then you will most certainly be blessed to reign with your king in glory as a faithful priest.
-Beloved, be faithful in the wilderness of this wordl, as a priest unto your Lord, and God will most surely bless you to be faithful with Him in glory and victory!
+Beloved, be faithful in the wilderness and God will most surely bless you to be faithful with Him in glory and victory!

-We have to realize that God’s holy will for a complete kingdom of priests unto Him was not only rejected wholesale under the old covenant but it is currently being almost completely rejected in the Christian faith as well, even though the truth of our New Covenant priesthood is gloriously declared within the New Testament.
+We have to realize that God’s holy will for a complete kingdom of priests unto Him was not only rejected wholesale under the old covenant but it is currently being almost completely rejected in the Christian faith as well, even though the truth of our new covenant priesthood is declared throughout the New Testament.